Kidswatter/Kidsybot/README.md

  Please visit the commangs list by clicking [here](https://github.com/Kidswatter/Kidsybot/wiki/Commands-list "Commands List").

  - **What sites does *Kidsybot*'s music feature support?**
+Kidsybot uses `youtube-dl`, which supports a lot of sites, such as **YouTube** and **SoundCloud**.
+For a list of all supported websites, please click [here](https://rg3.github.io/youtube-dl/supportedsites.html "youtube-dl Supported Websites").

  - **Does *Kidsybot* support Spotify?**
  No, and probably never will. (*don't blame it for that, please*.)